b2evolution/b2evolution/readme.md

 ## GitHub

-This version of b2evolution comes from the "i7" (currently "master") branch on GitHub.
+This version of b2evolution comes from the "develop" branch on GitHub.

 All bug fixes and all new code are made available through GitHub before being packaged as releases.
 If you are interested in cutting-edge versions, we recommend you [follow us on GitHub](https://github.com/b2evolution/b2evolution).